 Discussion

 This is the first examination of possible barriers to targeted anxiety prevention with a sample of CYP who were at prospective risk of anxiety disorders in infancy and had gone on to develop anxiety disorders.
-This study illustrates the challenges posed to successful implementation of targeted anxiety prevention programmesMothers and adolescents held both positive and negative opinions about the desirability of targeted anxiety prevention, and expressed concerns about targeted prevention having unintended negative consequences such as stigmatizing children and altering their personalities.
-This is consistent with the concern raised by Fox and colleagues whether effective prevention should be to at risk CYP, given the possibility of participation labelling a child [25].
-[52]others, all of whom had experienced anxiety disorders pre-natally, reported difficulties in recognizing early signs in their children of anxiety as risk factors for development of anxiety disorders.
+This study illustrates the challenges posed to successful implementation of targeted anxiety prevention programmes, including the desirability of preventing anxiety disorders, when and whether to take action, and how to facilitate access to anxiety prevention programmes.

+Mothers and adolescents held both positive and negative opinions about the desirability of targeted anxiety prevention, and expressed concerns about targeted prevention having unintended negative consequences such as stigmatizing children and altering their personalities.
+This is consistent with the concern raised by Fox and colleagues about whether effective prevention should be given to at risk CYP, given the economic and opportunity costs, and possibility of participation labelling a child and unnecessarily increasing parental concern [25].
+Certainly, no participants suggested that participation in targeted anxiety prevention programmes should be mandatory, allowing those with particular concerns to choose not to participate.

+Regarding when to intervene, adolescent participants identified that indicated prevention might be preferable to selective prevention (that is, prevention only once they experienced problematic anxiety symptoms, but not when they were pre-symptomatic).
+This is consistent with models of CYP help-seeking for mental health problems.
+For example, Rickwood and colleagues [52] propose that young people’s help-seeking for mental health problems begins with their awareness of symptoms of mental health problems.
+Mothers, all of whom had experienced anxiety disorders pre-natally, reported difficulties in recognizing early signs in their children of anxiety as risk factors for development of anxiety disorders.
 This is consistent with earlier literature regarding the impact of parent anxiety on their children’s use of clinical services [30, 53, 54].
 For example, Jongerden and colleagues found that higher maternal anxiety was significantly associated with lower likelihood of their child being referred for treatment of their anxiety disorder.
-Mothers also pointed to the importance of their expectations of being dismissed by health professionals if they were to raise concerns about their children’s anxiety.
+Mothers in the present study also pointed to the importance of their expectations of being dismissed by health professionals if they were to raise concerns about their children’s anxiety.
 This is consistent with the literature regarding anxiety as well as other mental health conditions, where this parent concern deterred help-seeking [55].
 Mothers also expressed concerns about making their child’s anxiety worse by pointing it out, which was a concern expressed by over a quarter of parents in an implementation study of anxiety treatment in Australia [56].

+Regarding the practicalities of delivering anxiety prevention programmes, particularly to whom sessions are offered, all mothers wanted to be included in the prevention programmes, and adolescents identified benefits to their parents having sessions separate from themselves.
+This involvement of parents is consistent with approaches taken in previous anxiety prevention programmes for young children, in which sessions are typically offered to parents, but not their young children [e.g., 24–26].

 Implications